History

 The AmeriFlux network and its community are national and international intellectual contributors.
 AmeriFlux is a key member of the global FLUXNET network of networks (Baldocchi et al., 2001) and a key component of the North American Carbon Program (Schaefer et al., 2012).
 Data from AmeriFlux have been used to validate new satellite-based estimates of carbon exchange from the NASA MODIS sensors on the Terra and Aqua satellites (Running et al., 2004; Sims et al., 2008), and to validate and parameterize models that are used to simulate land-surface processes in climate models, and carbon and water exchange in ecosystem and biogeochemical models (Schaefer et al., 2012; Schwalm et al., 2010).

-To build a robust community, several science workshops have convened to share ideas on making and interpreting long term flux measurements and to produce synthesis papers with the AmeriFlux data in hand.
-The first workshop was held at Flathead Lake in Montana in 1997 (Running et al., 1999), followed by the Marconi Workshop in California (Gu and Baldocchi, 2002).
-Bi-annual meetings with the DOE Terrestrial Carbon program also provided opportunities for scientists to interact, share experiences, and brainstorm future research priorities and synthesis goals.
+To build a robust community, several science workshops have convened to share ideas on making and interpreting long term flux measurements to produce synthesis papers with the AmeriFlux data in hand, and to address current scientific challenges and technical opportunities.

 In 2012, the US Department of Energy changed the funding structure of the network and contracted Lawrence Berkeley National Laboratory, under the leadership of Margaret Torn, to guide investigator-operated AmeriFlux core sites, and provide long-term stable funding to support state-of-the-art instrumentation and staffing to optimize site operations and resulting data quality.
 The new AmeriFlux Management Project (AMP) [link to About/About AMP] continues to provide annual QA/QC site visits using their roving calibration systems, to offer open-access data to the broad scientific community, and to standardize data processing, gap filling and flux partitioning (Agarwal et al., 2010), while pursuing continuous improvement in processes to achieve higher quality data and better service to the AmeriFlux community.